Yusuf-Goren/DjangoApp/README.md

 --> Clone the repository using the command below : git clone https://github.com/Yusuf-Goren/DjangoApp.git

+> Move into the directory where we have the project files :

+cd DjangoApp

 #--> Create a virtual environment :

 # If you are on Windows